-Gustavo Pérez-Abadía, M.D., is an Assistant Professor in the Department of Physiology and Biophysics, University of Louisville since 2005.
+Gustavo Pérez-Abadía, M.D., is an Assistant Professor in the Department of Orthopedic Surgery, University of Louisville since 2018.

 Unique to this course, is the knowledge, experience and care with which Dr. Pérez-Abadía teaches each student.

 Trained as a Pediatric Surgeon in Argentina, in 1996, he joined the Plastic Surgery Research Laboratory at the University of Louisville as a Research Fellow.
 Dr. Pérez-Abadía was a member of the research team that performed pre-clinical studies in pigs that eventually led to the first successful hand transplant in the world.
 He has expertise in composite tissue allotransplantation, and preservation therapies to protect tissue.